 Your well-stocked first aid kit should include bandages, wraps, ointments, pain medications, antidiarrheals, and antacids.
-Even for $25, you can get a first aid kit that includes everything you’ll need for treating minor illness and trauma.
+For a reasonable price, you can get a first aid kit that includes everything you’ll need for treating minor illness and trauma.

 You should also plan for any prescription or over-the-counter medications you or your family might need over the 72 hours.

 200-Piece Professional First Aid Kit for Home, Car or Work : Plus Emergency Medical Supplies for Camping, Hunting, Outdoor Hiking Survival